 First, watch these Telescope Basics videos.
 Even if the telescope is not for you, it will help you understand the types of telescopes and accessories, and what a user may be able to see more easily with one.
 It will only take half an hour or so.
 It's well worth the time to choose the best telescope.

 Second - and this is a recommendation hear a lot - consider binoculars.
+Or at minimum, leave some budget for a low-cost pair from Amazon (Celestron Cometron 7x50's price in 2020 when I updated this is around $37).
 I know, I know - astronomy screams "TELESCOPE!" and not binoculars, which seems to offhandedly remark, "Birding?
 Mountain-viewing?
 Neighbor-watching?"
-But if the gift is for YOU, and you want to learn the sky better, they really are a better option - they assist in familiarizing oneself with the night sky, finding objects up there, starhopping, and besides that, seasoned amateur astronomers ALWAYS use binoculars.
+But if the gift is for YOU, and you want to learn the sky better, they really are helpful supplemental set of optics - they assist in familiarizing oneself with the night sky, finding objects up there, starhopping, and besides that, seasoned amateur astronomers ALWAYS use binoculars.
 They won't go unused, even after you get a telescope.
 But I know that's not the first thing on most people's minds.
-I confess, I (stupidly!) did not buy binoculars for a long time after I had already owned telescopes for many years.
-But I use them all the time now.
-I learned my lesson.

 So... where to start if it absolutely must be a telescope - or if binoculars have already been purchased?
 Let's start with the low-end of the budget.

-The Sky and Telescope reviewed telescopes fall into this category, but there are a couple more I think are worth considering in this price rance.
+The Sky and Telescope article reviewed telescopes that fall into this category, but there are a couple more I think are worth considering in this price rance.
 One is the Orion Starblast 4.5, which is an adequately-sized aperture instrument that will gather decent light and show some good objects in the sky.
-And occasionally it goes on sale for $179 or even $169.
 The included eyepieces will net 26x and 75x, so low power and "useful enough for planets" medium magnification is at least included with the telescope.
 A 2x barlow wouldn't hurt, if there is another $40 or $50 available in the budget though.
 And functionally, this telescope is similar to the Funscope/Firstscope listed above, just a "bigger brother" version of it - a nice sturdy mount, wide field views, and adequate accessories included.

-Drawbacks include the short focal length, very fast focal length which will produce coma, and the three-element eyepieces included.
+Drawbacks include the short focal length, very fast focal length which will produce coma (this only affects the view near the edge of the field of view), and the three-element eyepieces included.
 But for the price, it is a very good value in my opinion.
-UPDATE 9/9/13: I have since purchased an Orion Starblast 4.5, and it offers very good, wide-field views of many deep sky objects, and quite clearly in the center of the field.
-It does exhibit some coma aberration (as expected), and will require either a 2x or 3x barlow, or some better quality 6mm, 5mm or 4mm eyepieces to get sufficient magnifications on planets.
+Note: I own an Orion Starblast 4.5, and it offers very good, wide-field views of many deep sky objects, and quite clearly in the center of the field.
 Overall, a good option.
 And consider building this simple-to-make, $40 tripod to help you with viewing.

 On the flip side of that "fast focal length / coma aberration" coin is the Orion Starmax 90 Maksutov Cassegrain telescope.
 With a much longer focal length and a Mak-Cass design, the aberrations are practically non-existent, and the folded-optical path means a long focal length for higher-magnification viewing.
 Included eyepieces place the included magnifications at 50x and 125x - useful low-ish power, and a quite-usable higher magnification that is close to most night's limit on magnification of 150x anyway (regardless of telescope, due to atmospheric unsteadiness).
 Drawbacks are narrower field of view, which can make it harder to locate objects, a smaller aperture than the 4.5 scope, and a star diagonal that can be in an uncomfortably impossible position to view when the scope is pointed overhead at the zenith.
 And from the looks of it, the diagonal may hit the based before it can even be pointed overhead.
 But - zenith viewing can be difficult in some scopes anyway, and the recourse to this is... wait an hour or two for the object to rotate to a better position.
 It's a worthwhile option to consider.